 Price is one of the keystones in the decision-buying process.
-Once you figure out your budget, you can start searching for available property listings.
+Once you figure out your budget, you can start searching for available online property listings.

 The real estate price is estimated per square meter.
 Add that on top of building material costs, labor costs, installment of electric and water amenities and etc make up the sum total of the real estate price.
 Naturally, the larger the lot size, the higher the price gets.

 Take note that what is listed on the post may not be the final price.
 You still have to consider paying the taxes and transfer of ownership fees.
 And if the property is old and bought as is, then it might need some renovation works.
 You would have to calculate the costs of that as well.

 The best way to figure out the real price is to talk directly to the property seller.
 It is more convenient to have a direct conversation with the property seller in order to figure out the real price, what costs the buyer will shoulder, and additional tax fees as well.

 But there are prices that may seem too good to be true.
 A good way to tell if the price is unrealistic is to compare prices with other properties around that area.
 If the price is consistent with the current real estate market prices, then most likely it is a legitimate post.

 If not, then trust your instincts.
 Do further research.
 Talk to the seller and listen to what they have to say.
 They may come up with vague excuses or even try to reassure you it’s the price while giving vague details.

 A red flag is usually when the seller rushes you to put down money before you are ready to buy.
 A professional real estate broker will not force you to put money down until you are sure you have all the information you need.
 Be a smart shopper and learn to spot the signs before putting down any money.